Ravinuthala

-Ravinuthala is an agricultural village in Bapatla district, located within the state of Andhra Pradesh, India.
+Ravinuthala is an agricultural village in Prakasam district, located within the state of Andhra Pradesh, India.

 Demographics

 According to the 2011 Indian Census, the village possesses approximately two thousand houses, with more than 8,279 people (4,034 male and 4,245 female).
 It is the predominant Panchayat in Korisapadu, which is the mandal it belongs to.
 In 2011, the overall literacy rate of Ravinuthala was 64.91%, compared to Andhra Pradesh's 67.02%.

 Education

 The Raghupati Venkata Ratnam Naidu Zilla Parishat Unnata Paatasaala was opened before national independence.
 The land was donated by the local Kapu for the benefit of the village.
 The village's high school is the primary reason behind the upward movement of the village.